We are committed to design and produce Euro games

 "The game tells a story and I'm part of it"

-"The gameplay is new and inventive"
+"The mechanics are new and inventive"

 "I need to pay attention not only to my own play but also to the other players' play"